edubois9119/a-maze-ballz/docs/basic-user-instructions.md

 # Basic User Instructions

-1. Download app from the Google Play Store.
+Welcome to A-Maze-Ballz!

-2. Launch app on device.
+Once you've launched the app, you will be asked to sign in with your google account.

-3. Sign- in using google sign in service.
+Following sign in, you will see a screen with 15 levels on it.
-4. Choose a level to play (1-15).
+Choose a level to play.
 The higher the number, the harder the maze.

-5. Tilt the device (left, right, up, down) to move the ball through the maze.
+When the maze loads your objective is to move the ball through the maze.
+You can do so using the default tilt movement or you can select touch movement instead using the preferences screen in the options menu.
-6. If you would like to choose another maze before completing the one you've chosen, you may use the back button to return to the level select page.
+You will notice that the stopwatch starts as soon as the maze loads and will keep track of the time it takes you to solve the maze.
+If you need to pause the maze for any reason, you may do so with the pause button.
+This will freeze the maze until you decide to resume.
-7. Once you complete the maze, you will be able to choose another maze from the completion page.
+If you would like to choose another maze before completing the one you've chosen, you may use the back button (at bottom of screen) to return to the level select page.
-8. Repeat these steps as many times as desired.
+Once you've completed the maze, you will have the option to select another maze or view your current stats.

-* At any point you may also access the two items in the action bar: My stats and Sign out.
+You can repeat these steps as many times are you'd like.

-* My Stats will display your current user stats.
+At any point you may also choose to sign out of the app.
+Do this by accessing the options menu and clicking sign out.

-* Sign out will sign you out of the app.
+Enjoy!